• Skip to primary navigation

 How much money does a proofreader make?

-According to Glassdoor, full-time proofreaders earn about $42,000/year on average, with the top end of earners making upwards of $65,000.
-Proofreaders working in an in-demand specialty area can make even more (but more about this later).
+According to Ziprecruiter, full-time proofreaders earn $52,110 on average, with top earners working in an in-demand specialty area making above $105,000 per year.

 If you are not looking for a full-time job, don’t worry!
-As a part-time job, proofreading is one of the best ways to make extra money in 2021.
+As a part-time job, proofreading is one of the best ways to make extra money.

 Do you need any qualifications to become a proofreader?

-*Spoiler Alert* — you do not need an English degree or bachelor’s degree to become a successful proofreader.
+*Spoiler Alert*you do not need an English or bachelor’s degree to become a successful proofreader.
 In fact, many online proofreaders in the industry have never set foot in a university.

 Further, as Caitlyn Pyle from Proofread Anywhere put it: